SooryaGeorge7/Patient-Manager/README.md

 A flowchart was created in the start of the project to help build logic for the system.
 ![Patient Manager Flow Diagram](documentation/flow-chart/flow-chart-patient-manager.png)

+This flow chart was made in the beginning of the project development.
+I have made changes to the flow/logic of system as the development process progresseds.

 ## Datasheet

 Google Sheets were used to store data from user into spread sheet and to export data when necessary as well.